Haivision/srt/docs/API/API-socket-options.md

 * SRT is unaware of it, so the resulting statistics would be slightly misleading

-System-level packet fragmentation cannot be reliably turned off, so safest approach is to avoid it by using appropriate parameters.
+System-level packet fragmentation cannot be reliably turned off, so the safest approach is to avoid it by using appropriate parameters.

 [Return to list](#list-of-options)